nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Assignee's Github username
   * Pros: Avoid viewing tasks of another person with the same personName.
 (Github username is unique)
-  * Cons: The user might not always remember the GitHub usernames of team members.
+  * Cons: The user might not always remember the GitHub usernames of teammates.

 * **Alternative 2:** Assignee's personName
-  * Pros: More intuitive when there are no team members with the same name.
+  * Pros: More intuitive when there are no teammates with the same name.
-  * Cons: If two team members have the same name, the task filter by their name will display tasks that have been assigned to any of them.
+  * Cons: If two teammates have the same name, the task filter by their name will display tasks that have been assigned to any of them.

 ##### Aspect: Whether to clear filter when user re-enters the project